microsoft/IoT-For-Beginners/4-manufacturing/lessons/1-train-fruit-detector/README.md

 What do you think would happen if you used a picture of a strawberry with a model trained on bananas, or a picture of an inflatable banana, or a person in a banana suit, or even a yellow cartoon character like someone from the Simpsons?

 Try it out and see what the predictions are.
+You can find images to try with using [Bing Image search](https://www.bing.com/images/trending).

 ## Post-lecture quiz